dwrobel/flatcam/README.md

 - Gerber Editor: added two new tools: Add Disc and Add SemiDisc (porting of Circle and Arc from Geometry Editor)
 - Gerber Editor: made Add Pad repeat until user exits the Add Pad through either mouse right click, or ESC key or deselecting the Add Pad menu item
 - Gerber and Geometry Editors: fixed some issues with the Add Arc/Add Semidisc; in mode 132, the norm() function was not the one from numpy but from a FlatCAM Class.
 Also fixed some of the texts and made sure that when changing the mode, the current points are reset to prepare for the newly selected mode.
+- Fixed Measurement Tool to show the mouse coordinates on the status bar (it was broken at some point)

 22.04.2019